manuel-uberti/manuel-uberti.github.io/_posts/2020-03-19-lockdown-beam-bm.md

 more attention, but I can’t tell now how long this series is going to run.
-I tend to use *all* the packages configured in my `init.el`, and most of them are fairly popular, so it’s not like digging obscure entries from the dust of my configuration.
+I tend to use *all* the packages configured in my `init.el`, and most of them are fairly popular, so it’s not like digging obscure entries from the dust of my setup.
 However, out of more than 100 packages, I am pretty sure I can find a decent amount of poor neglected things in there.

 Let’s start with Jo Odland’s [bm.el](https://github.com/joodland/bm).